 Of course, that just cranks up the panic.
 Because everything is riding on this, right?
 I mean, I said I’m a writer.
 I claimed the title.
 I launched an entire website around writing.
-I blog about writing every week.
-I read about writing every day.
+I blog about writing.
+I read about writing.
 I dream up little scene snippets for my story.
 And jot down plans.
 And add to my outline.

 And then I don’t write.
 Because scary.
 And skills.

 So I lay down in bed.
 Because naps are better than panic attacks.
 But what’s better than naps?
 Scrolling through Pinterest and then napping!

 That’s when I come across this crazy helpful writing tip snippet pinned to The Writer’s Sandbox.
 (Bear with me.
 This is important.)
 It was such a small insight.
 At first I didn’t take it seriously.
 Too easy.
 Just one tip among a thousand writing tips.